brianglass/anastasis/files/december.md

 <span style="letter-spacing:-.1pt"> 13.
 Of the holy Martyrs Efstratios, Afxentios, Evgenios, Mardarios and Orestes; and of the holy Virgin Martyr Lucy.</span>

 The five Martyrs were Cappadocian by race, of the time of Diocletian, and from their forebears secret worshippers of Christ.
 But confessing boldly they were tortured in many different ways by Lysias the governor, and three of them died under torture.
 Efstratios and Orestes however survived and were sent to Sevasteia to Agricola, the governor of all the East, by whose order they were put to death by fire in 296.
 Efstratios was a distinguished man and trained in rhetoric, first among the dignitaries of Mysios and Chartophylax of the his district.
-In the Synaxarion he has the Latin title Â‘ScriniariusÂ’.
-To him is attributed the prayer which is said at the Midnight Office on Saturdays, Â‘Magnifying, I shall magnify you, O LordÂ’Â’ The one said at the 3rd Hour and elsewhere, Â‘God and Master, Father almightyÂ’ is ascribed to Mardarios.
+In the Synaxarion he has the Latin title ‘Scriniarius’.
+To him is attributed the prayer which is said at the Midnight Office on Saturdays, ‘Magnifying, I shall magnify you, O Lord’’ The one said at the 3rd Hour and elsewhere, ‘God and Master, Father almighty’ is ascribed to Mardarios.

-Lucy, which means in Greek Photini \[Â‘LightÂ’\], was from Syracuse in Sicily.
+Lucy, which means in Greek Photini \[‘Light’\], was from Syracuse in Sicily.
 She was betrothed to a man, but then refused marriage to him because he was unwilling to believe in Christ.
 She was denounced to the governor by her own suitor and beheaded in 304.

 **Apolytikion.
 Tone 4. \[Common\]**